Carhul/Wingmans-Brygge/README.md

 ## UX (User Experience) ##

 ### Project Goals ###
-This project`s goal is to help the site owners - the founders of Wingmans, to achieve their goal of inspiring others with their passion for home brew.
+This project`s goal is to help the site owners - the founders of Wingmans, to achieve their goal of inspiring others with their passion for home brew, and maybe along the way make some new acquaintances.

     Note; the review section is fictional as this is a new approach for The Wingmans.
     It needed to be included as part of the assessment criteria.

-### User Goals ###
-* Find inspiration for home brew
-* Images of home brew, the process, different beer types and equipment
-* Links to other social media for further inspiration
-* Ability to contact Wingmans directly by phone or email
-* Ability to get the **steps for success** directly from Wingmans by entering an e-mail address in the contact page and push _Start brewing with Wingman`s!_

 ### User Stories ###
 * As a user I want to see a nice and inspiring website who makes me want to learn more about home brew
 * As a user I want to know the founders vision
 * As a user I want to see pictures of the founders and the home brew in action
 * As a user I want to read reviews from others who have had contact with the founders
-* As a user I want the ability to contact the founders for questions and guidance, and I also want the ability to let them contact me by leaving my e-mail address
+* As a user I want the ability to contact the founders for questions and guidance, and I also want the ability to let them contact me by leaving my e-mail address.

-### Site Owner Goals ###
-* Inspire others with their work and passion for home brew
-* Help others get started with home brew
-* Establish contact with others who share their passion

-### User Requirements And Expectations ###

-* Content that is visually appealing and well structured
-* Easy to navigate the website using the navbar
-* Easy to read typography
-* Operational links to other pages that open in a new tab
-* Operational contact form for e-mail address input
-* The website is quick to load

 ### Development planes ###